Canon M3 vs Olympus E-600

 It is notable that the M3 offers wifi support, while the E-600 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the M3 and the E-600 have been discontinued, but can regularly be found used on eBay.
+Both the M3 and the E-600 have been discontinued, but can regularly be found used on ebay.
 The M3 was replaced by the Canon M6, while the E-600 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the M3 and E-600 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Olympus E-600 Manual.

 So what conclusions can be drawn?
 Is the Canon M3 better than the Olympus E-600 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.